kikito/kiki.to/source/blog/2014-04-12-rule-5-beware-of-multiple-files.md

 `require` to load the module.
 In other words, if the instruction above was in a module loaded via `require 'foo.bar.baz'`, we would get `foo.bar.baz` in the standard output.

-Using that knowledge and some Lua pattern matching, we can build our own "current folder" and then use it to require modules using a relative path.
+Using that knowledge and some Lua pattern matching, we can build our own "current folder" and then use it to require modules in a relative way.

 `init.lua` can be required with the file name (`require 'my-package.init'`) or without (`require 'my-package'`), so we must remove the `.init` part from `(...)`, but only when it's present.